Soccer-Serie A match delayed minutes before kickoff amid calls for league suspension

 After a delay of 35 minutes, it was announced that the match would go ahead with a new kickoff time of 1245 GMT.

+“This request put the whole system, which has already been badly hindered by the state of emergency, under serious threat, also threatening the payment of the players’ salaries.

+“The repeated and conflicting statements from the Government only serve to increase the general state of confusion and certainly do not help the football system to overcome this general moment of difficulty created by the virus.”

-Parma’s meeting with SPAL is the first of five Serie A games scheduled to take place on Sunday, including a crucial clash between title contenders Juventus and Inter Milan in Turin.
-(Reporting by Alasdair Mackenzie Editing by Toby Davis)
+Parma’s meeting with SPAL was the first of five Serie A games scheduled to take place on Sunday, including a crucial clash between title contenders Juventus and Inter Milan in Turin.
+(Reporting by Alasdair Mackenzie Editing by Toby Davis and Ian Chadband)